JIT Compilation Benchmark

 Threads: 8

-First-run performance matters.
-JAX is fast after warm-up, but 12.5s compilation makes it unsuitable for dynamic trade structures.
+This is the CRITICAL metric for production.
+JAX is fast after warm-up, but 12.5s JIT compilation makes it unsuitable for dynamic trade structures.

-JAX XLA takes 12.5 seconds to compile.
+JAX XLA takes 12.5 seconds to JIT compile.
 TensorFlow takes 18 seconds.
+Enzyme-AD takes 2 seconds.
 This happens every time trade parameters change.

 For real-time pricing: Unacceptable